HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   <figcaption>{{ figure_link(caption="Statistics for number of cookies set on mobile pages.") }}</figcaption>
 </figure>

-Websites set a median of 9 cookies of any type overall, 7 first-party cookies, and 5 or 6 third-party cookies.
+Websites set a median of 9 cookies of any type overall, 7 or 6 first-party cookies, and 7 or 4 third-party cookies for desktop and mobile devices, respectively.
 The tables above report several other statistics about the number of cookies observed per website and the figures below display their cumulative distribution functions (cdf).
 For example: on desktop a maximum of 178 first-party and 885 third-party cookies are set per website.